lazorfuzz/python-hacklib/README.md

 for p in passwords:
     htmldata = ac.login('http://yourwebsite.com/login', 'admin', p)
-    if 'try again' not in htmldata:
-        print 'Password is', p
+    if htmldata and 'try again' not in htmldata: print 'Password is', p
         break
 ```